-These courses are designed to emphasize the contemporary aspects of biology, chemistry, earth sciences and physics while minimizing the distinction between the disciplines.
+This is an integrated two- or three-semester course sequence designed to emphasize the contemporary aspects of biology, chemistry, earth sciences and physics while minimizing the distinction between the disciplines.
 Stressed throughout are:

 - 1. The impact of science on the individual's life. - 2.
 The interaction of science with social, economic and political forces. - 3.
-The strengths and limitations of science.
+The strengths and limitations of science. - 4.
+An understanding of science as a human endeavor.